iGeNeTeL/RE7GUI/README.md

 - **Reload Speed:** Customize the reload speed of your guns to your preference.

+- **No Collision:** Disables collision between you and all objects, allowing you to walk through walls, enemies, and more.

 - **Money Cheat (Nightmare DLC):** Adjust the amount of in-game currency available to the player in Nightmare DLC.

 - **Score Adjustment (Nightmare DLC):** Change your score in Nightmare DLC